RealDeHess/CommunityBeastmen/README.md

 | Miao | Unfinished | Yes | Yes |  No |
 | Fay | Unfinished | Yes | Yes |  No |

 All "dominant" LLs, such as Morathi or Valkia, have a more fleshed out lord option.
 The lord options of the more "submissive" LLs like Alarielle will remain in the condition in which they were initially released.
+Reskins cannot be applied to Khalida and Repanse, because they already get a custom reskin in this mod.